AcubeSAT/ecss-services/docs/ecss_overview.md

 Provides the capability of storing log strings as ECSS Messages.

+<b>`ST[129]`: Environmental Testing Service</b>

+Allows implementing and running custom functions, without the use of ST08.
+Serves as a testing ground mostly.

 ## Trivia
 - Version C of the standard contains 656 pages, often filled with verbose requirements and difficult definitions.
 Every requirement is identified by its requirement ID.
 [Version